TykTechnologies/tyk-demo/README.md

 The bootstrap process creates an Index Pattern and Visualization which can be used to view API analytics data.

+Go to http://localhost:5601/app/kibana to access Kibana and view the visualisation.

 # SSO Dashboard

 The `dashboard-sso` container is set up to provide a Dashboard using SSO.
 It works in conjunction with the Identity Broker and Okta to enable this.